-Sat/Sun: As your reflect upon Christ's utter trust in death in His Father's tender care, let us rejoice that this same gift is being worked into us by His Holy Spirit.
+Sat/Sun: As you reflect upon Christ's death and His utter trust in His Father's tender care, let us rejoice that this same peace is being worked into us by His Holy Spirit.
+We may die peacefully, full of security, because Christ has hallowed even this experience for every believer.
 As my pastor wrote:

 "Faith in God vanquishes all of our fears.
 This is so because by faith we rightly reckon that the God whom we have offended by our sin has been reconciled to us through the person and work of His Son.
-If the one true and living God is for us, accepting us in His beloved Son, who or what could possibly stand against us?
+If the one true and living God is for us, accepting us in His beloved Son, who or what could possibly stand against us?"
 (Bill Harrell)